PrestaShop/docs/src/content/1.7/modules/concepts/hooks/list-of-hooks.md

     Called after the status of an order changes.

     {{% notice tip %}}
-	This hook is fired BEFORE the new OrderStatus is saved into the database,
+	This hook is fired BEFORE the new OrderStatus is saved into the database.
-	if you need to register after this insertion,
-	use `actionOrderHistoryAddAfter` or `actionObjectOrderHistoryAddAfter` instead
+	If you need to register after this insertion, use `actionOrderHistoryAddAfter` or `actionObjectOrderHistoryAddAfter` instead.
     {{% /notice %}}

     Located in: /classes/order/OrderHistory.php